xxz619/blog/_posts/2020-08-11-how_to_setup_a_jekyll_website.md

 4. Finally, type: `git push -u origin main`

 Now if you go back to your Github repository page and refresh, you should see all the files now in your remote repository.

+## Hosting your Jekyll Website on Github Pages

+On the `settings` tab on your remote repository, scroll down to where it says `Github Pages`.
+Where it says source, choose the source where your website will be built from.
+I chose `main` for mine.
+Click `save`.
+Underneath that you can choose a theme for your blog or website.
+Once it is saved and you refresh the page, you will see a green message that says your website will be hosted at the url given to you.
+If you click on it, it should take you to your website.

 Congrats!
 You have now created a blog using Jekyll!